Accreditation a milestone moment for College of Pharmacy

 “The pharmacy school works with an extensive network of partners dedicated to helping people, families and our diverse communities live healthier, better lives through better medication choices,” Dr. Taylor said.

-The college has designed affiliation agreements with community pharmacies – such as CVS Health, Walgreens, Tom Thumb, and Walmart – and pharmacies located in hospitals and health systems such as JPS Health Network, HCA Healthcare, Baylor Scott & White, Methodist Health System and Texas Health Resources.
+The college has designed affiliation agreements with community pharmacies – such as CVS Health, Walgreens, Tom Thumb, and Walmart – and pharmacies located in hospitals and health systems such as JPS Health Network, Medical City Healthcare, Baylor Scott & White, Methodist Health System and Texas Health Resources.

 The college also works with its partners to pioneer new ways of integrating the pharmacists of the future into primary care health teams, researching more effective ways to use medicines and sharing knowledge about health conditions and medicines within the community.